ralphjsmit/filament/packages/schemas/docs/02-forms/12-repeater.md

     ->deletable(false)
 ```

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `deletable()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Reordering items

 A button is displayed on each item to allow the user to drag and drop to reorder it in the list.